Dantonkip/Geospatial_Data_Processing_technical_test/README.md

 3. Computing vegetation indices (NDVI)

-4. Resampling datasets to a uniform spatial resolution
+4. Resampling datasets to the highest uniform spatial resolution

 5. Stacking multiple geospatial layers into a single datacube